THANKS TO PUGET SOUND ENERGY FOR THEIR CONTINUED SPONSORSHIP OF THE PCWF ENTERTAINMENT STAGE!

-The Penn Cove Water Festival Association is a small nonprofit organization consisting of community members from the Town of Coupeville, Port of Coupeville, South Whidbey, Orca Network, Beachwatchers, Native Tribal representatives and Skagit Valley College.
-This committee has been working tirelessly to revitalize the festival and take it in a direction of more traditional Native American culture and traditions with emphasis on Native education and the importance of environmental resources as it relates to Native traditions.
+The Penn Cove Water Festival Association is a small nonprofit organization consisting of community members from the Town of Coupeville, Port of Coupeville, South Whidbey, Orca Network, Sound Water Stewards (formerly Beachwatchers), Native Tribal representatives and Skagit Valley College.

 Our community saw its first Water Festival back in 1930.
 While only eleven-man canoes participated in the first Water Festival, subsequent years brought larger canoes as well as over twenty-two tribes gathering each year to participate in races and share their heritage with the population of Penn Cove.

 The PCWF Association hopes to continue bringing that spirit back to life by educating us on our Native community with not only tribal canoe races but also the Native arts and crafts, demonstrations, storytelling, dance performances, artist demonstrations, authentic Native foods, children's activities, and exhibits and displays.

 2017 is the 26th year of the new Penn Cove Water Festival, bringing the historic Water Festival to new life as our Native community and neighbors participate in their annual tribal canoe races, and townspeople gather to celebrate our history and the waters that surround us.